5G-MAG/rt-xr-maf-native/README.md

 ## Contributing media pipelines

-Media pipelines implement the MAF API to expose media access and decoding to a 3D presentation engine.
-If you intend to develop a new media pipeline, take a look at the `subprojects/avpipeline` plugin.
+If you intend to develop a new media pipeline, please take a look at the `subprojects/avpipeline` plugin.

 - Create a new meson *subproject* containing for your plugin, and declare it in the top level `meson.build` file.
-- When the XR player executes, it calls `MAF::MediaPipelineFactory::loadPluginsDir()` which looks up the given directory for dynamic libraries implementing the plugin interface `IMediaPipelineFactoryPlugin`.
 - A call to `MediaPipelineFactory::createMediaPipeline()` iterates registered plugins until a MediaPipeline is successfully created - if any - and can returned to the application.

 ### Gitflow